-You will meet with your academic advisor on the second day of SOAR, who will help you select and register for your fall semester classes.
+You will meet with both your peer advisor and your academic advisor during the course of your SOAR program.
+They will help you select and register for your fall semester classes.

 When will I take my academic assessments?

 You will take your English/Writing assessment online prior to attending SOAR.
 During SOAR you will take two additional assessments: Modern Foreign Language and Math.
-Results of your assessments will be shared that same day and used to identify appropriate courses for your fall schedule.
+Results of your assessments will be shared prior to your class registration, and used to identify appropriate courses for your fall schedule.